Skip to content

 How to Change Removal Policy Using Device Manager

-Changing your external drive removal policy is also possible using the Device Manager, which you can open by searching for it in the Start menu.
+You can change your external drive removal settings using the Device Manager, a tool you can find by searching in the Start menu, but you’ll need administrator rights to make changes.

 1. ADMIN PRIVILEGES REQUIRED – Open Device Manager by searching for it in the Start menu.